A staple way of killing off minor bad guys in action films. Especially after they do something stupid, like picking up a live grenade.

 In the sixth season, when Ilana drops her bag containing dynamite on the ground and it explodes, instantly killing her.
 Ironically, this was just after lecturing the survivors about her ability to protect them.

 Of course, after the fact it was decided that the immortal Richard should carry it.

 In a one episode of Ghost Whisperer, a minor villain managed to kill himself after succeeding in exchanging a hostage for a special book, when his explosive device rolled off the table and onto the floor.

 In an episode of NCIS, two criminals were trying to blow up a computer server to get rid of files... and ended up hitting a gas main, literally incinerating themselves in the blast.

 An episode of CSI: Miami had some Western Terrorists planning to set off a dirty bomb in a helicopter using a bomb attached to an altimeter.
 In the cold opening a nervous looking man walks into an illegal rave and tells them to keep it down.
 Then explosions happen.
 It turns out he was experimenting in then next room when the impromptu party began and the vibration from the speakers in the next room set off a mercury switch (basically a very sensitive tilt switch) he'd attached to some explosives.

-In the One Thousand Ways To Die episode "Tali-Bombed", a terrorists' bomb went off prematurely because they forgot to account for daylight savings time.
+In the 1000 Ways to Die episode "Tali-Bombed", a terrorists' bomb went off prematurely because they forgot to account for daylight savings time.